RDFLib/prez/README.md

 `SPARQL_USERNAME=myusername`, and
 `SPARQL_PASSWORD=mypassword`

+To run Prez using [Pyoxigraph](https://pypi.org/project/pyoxigraph/) as the sparql store (useful for testing and development) set:

+`SPARQL_REPO_TYPE=pyoxigraph`

+In this case, you do not need to set the SPARQL_ENDPOINT

 #### Details

 Further configuration can be done via environment variables.
-These can be set in a '.env' file which will get read in via python-dotenv, or directly in the environment in which Prez is run.
-The environment variables are used to instantiate a Pydantic `Settings` object which is used throughout Prez to configure its behaviour.
-To see how prez interprets/uses these environment variables see the `prez/config.py` file.
+These can be set in a '.env' file which will get read in via python-dotenv.
+Alternatively, set them directly in the environment from which Prez is run.
+The environment variables are used to instantiate a Pydantic `Settings` object which is used throughout Prez to configure its behavior.
+To see how prez interprets/uses these environment variables check the `prez/config.py` file.

 | Environment Variable      | Description                                                                                                                                                                                              |
 | ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |